 Affecting 1 in 1000 people, and with symptoms usually presenting in people between the age of 20 and 40, the impact of MS can vary person to person.
 Any part of the central nervous system can be impacted – from vision, to sensory perception and sometimes cognition.

-In this episode, we dive into the complexities of this disease with perspectives from leading MS clinician and researcher Professor Trevor Kilpatrick, Florey scientist Michelle Binder, and Catherine, a doctor who has lived with MS for 20 years.
+In this episode, we dive into the complexities of this disease with perspectives from leading MS clinician and researcher Professor Trevor Kilpatrick, Florey scientist Michele Binder, and Catherine, a doctor who has lived with MS for 20 years.

 Episode 2 – How does the brain become addicted?